allegroai/clearml-docs/docs/guides/ide/google_colab.md

 ---

 [Google Colab](https://colab.research.google.com) is a common development environment for data scientists.
-It supports a convenient IDE as well as compute provided by google.
+It supports a convenient IDE as well as compute provided by Google.

 Users can transform a Google Colab instance into an available resource in ClearML using [ClearML Agent](../../clearml_agent.md).

 This tutorial goes over how to create a ClearML worker node in a Google Colab notebook.
-Once the worker is up and running, users can send Tasks to be executed on Google Colab's HW.
+Once the worker is up and running, users can send Tasks to be executed on Google Colab's hardware.

 ## Prerequisites
 * Be signed up for ClearML (or have a server deployed).